Rasbora marinae: Etymology

 Named after Marina Wong (Brunei Museum), in honor of her contributions to Southeast Asia's natural history and her aid to the group who recorded the species.

 Description

 Rasbora marinae is closely related to R. cephalotaenia, and due to their overlapping distribution and same habitat preference, it is hard to tell the two species apart.

-Both R. marinae and R.cephalotaenia posses a mid-lateral black or dark brown stripe running from the tip of the snout to the end of the median caudal fin rays and rows of black spots on the flank, including two rows along the edges of the mid lateral stripe.
+Both R. marinae and R.cephalotaenia have a mid-lateral black or dark brown stripe running from the tip of the snout to the end of the median caudal fin rays and rows of black spots on the flank, including two rows along the edges of the mid lateral stripe.
 R. marinae's distinguishing trait is that it retains the mid-lateral stripe up to adulthood (unlike R. cephalotaenia), and the absence of a black mark at the base of the caudal fin.

 Can get up to 13.5 cm (5.3 inches) in total body length.